Retailers see full recovery as sales at 93% of pre-Covid era

-New Delhi, March 16 (IANS) The quantum of de-growth in Retail sales has reduced as most segments in it have started to show significant improvement.
+New Delhi: The quantum of de-growth in Retail sales has reduced as most segments in it have started to show significant improvement.

 The 13th edition of the Retail Business Survey by the Retailers Association of India (RAI) indicates sales in February 2021 were at -7 per cent of last year's sales on a Y-o-Y comparison and at -18 per cent in Q3FY21 on a Y-o-Y comparison.